 My cooking classes have been featured in Telemadrid, Nuevo Estilo magazine and Onda6 Madrid; NPR and Foods from Spain have featured my Spanish food lectures at Instituto Cervantes and at Kendall College in Chicago.

 I have volunteered for many organizations like Slow Food, Common Threads, and Purple Asparagus that promote cooking and healthy eating for children.
-In Common Threads I taught the Cooking Skills and World Cuisines program once a week in disadvantaged schools in the Chicago area.
+In Common Threads I taught the Cooking Skills and World Cuisines program in disadvantaged schools in the Chicago area.
 I am also a member of the Chicago Culinary Historians.